 When they first started, Sylvie found that she was primarily approached by women who had returned from expatriation in worrying situations.
 For example, women who had gotten divorced, some who had not been contributing to pension funds and others who thought that mistakes had been made in their pensions.
 The majority had left behind promising careers to follow their partners for as many as 15 years abroad.
 When they returned to France, those who had gotten divorced were not prepared.
 Many of these women had children to look after, they no longer had a professional network in France, and the gaps in their CVs made it difficult to find employment.

 Maison Pregevole works exclusively with French nationals who are based abroad and manages their money, insurance, and retirement.
 Their team also includes family and tax lawyers, all with experience of working internationally.
 The paperwork and formalities of expatriation are all coordinated by Sylvie and her team.
 They perform an audit, create a plan of action for the wealth management of clients, and see this plan through.
-Once a year, they meet with clients to review their management strategy.
+Maison Pregevole meets with their clients multiple times a year, and at least once to assess their management strategy.

 Above all, the company was founded for women, Maison Pregevole also work with single expat men and expat couples too.